On the Dynamics of First and Second Order GeCo and gBBKS Schemes

 \section{Introduction}

 Many realistic phenomena in biology, chemistry, epidemiology and ecology are modeled by systems of differential equations that are constrained by restrictions linked to the nature of the problem \cite{lacitignola2021using, colonna2016plasma, kooijman2000dynamic}.
 Such systems are often featured by positive state variables and by the conservation of some linear invariants, such as the total density.
-Moreover, they are often stiff problems, as the described phenomena are characterized by a wide range of species ranges over many orders of magnitude and different time scales in the described processes \cite{verwer1994gauss}.